zduka/mp3-player/README.md

 Tested on ubuntu 20.04.

+## Basic Design

+The player contains two chips, ATTiny3216 and ESP8266:

+- the ATTiny is responsible for power management, user input events, microphone and persisting state
+- esp is responsible for playing music, controlling the radio, web access, and the other higher level functions

+### ATTiny

+### ESP

+The attiny is responsible for the controls and device status maintenance (rtc, charging, I/O operations, such as switching audio source, detecting headphones, etc.).
+The ESP is responsible for actual playback (i.e. the mp3 songs from the SD card a)

 ## Controls

 The player uses two rotary encoders with integrated buttons as the only physical controllers.
 The buttons support a short press and a long press, which is indicated on the led strip.